 Leaping from her bed and abandoning her intention to hug Josh she then grabbed a nearby knife (the flat is small and similarities to Fatal Attraction are just coincidental ) and beheaded the snake.
 At any rate, Indi has been sufficiently traumatised by the incident that she now wants to move out and break their lease.
 My pointing out the fact that they have consistently left their bedroom door open and that closing the screen door will prevent snakes entering in future are apparently unpersuasive.
 As election results show, logic will never overcome fear.

-The road to Wolf Creek is also the Tanami Road.
-At this point it is relatively smooth highway but presumably, given its reputation, it must deteriorate at some point.
+The road to Wolf Creek is also the Tanami Road which has a fearsome reputation for destroying vehicles.
+On the trip into Wolf Creek it is relatively smooth highway but presumably, given its reputation, it must deteriorate at some point.
 In the absence of anything dramatic about the road to talk about the conversation turns to the trip blog.
 I am somewhat mortified to find myself on the side of George Brandis, in arguing that I should be free to be entirely bigoted about anything that I feel like being bigoted about, and that vilification of my fellow-travellers is justified poetic license.

 Still, I think, I am defending free speech.
 The three fascist defenders of censorship, in the car, feel that the blog should somehow reflect truth and reality whereas I suggest, in the spirit of Rupert Murdoch that you should not let the facts get in the way of a good story.
 The three fascists offer that in the absence of truth, justice and the Australian way, they may refuse to participate in the blog and will with-hold circulation to their friends.
 But I have already pirated all the necessary email addresses so their arguments fall on deaf ears.